-What is 'Drynuary' or Dry January?
+A Dry January primer

 In the U.K. "Dry January" started in 2012 as a fundraising campaign targeting social drinkers.
 The money raised goes to people affected by alcoholism.
 Of the 2 million or so people who pledged to go dry in 2016, 62 percent said they slept better and had more energy, 49 percent lost weight and 79 percent saved money.

-When you stop drinking, there's also a chance you'll eat less and eat better.
+Other research also shows how differently we consume food when we drink.
 A 2013 study of more than 1,800 drinkers found significant differences in food intake and nutrition on drinking versus non-drinking days.
 In general, their diets were poorer on days that they were drinking than on days they weren't.

 In a very small study in 2013, 14 staff members at New Scientist (all "moderate" drinkers) decided to put a month-long alcohol fast to the test.
 Ten of them gave up drinking for five weeks, while four continued to imbibe.
 They had blood tests and liver ultrasounds done before and after the experiment.
 Yes, the sample was small, but the results were interesting.